maxsommer/djoyapp/README.md

 * HTML / CSS / JS Base from interface tests

 ##Known Bugs:
-* Add Event: When adding a new event and submitting while not having entered every field (apart from price) an error appears above the form.
-The map inside the form does not reload.

 ##Thanks to all contributors and folks out there helping these projects we use: